Parent page: Design Rule Check (DRC)

 Options available allow you to:

 Choose the display style used, on a per-rule basis, in the Choose DRC Violations Display Style region.
 Enabling the Violation Details option for a rule type will use the associated custom violation graphics to display the DRC violations of that rule.
 Enabling the Violation Overlay option will display the violations using the specified overlay style.
+By default, the Violation Details display style is enabled for all rule types, and the Violation Overlay Style display is enabled only for Clearance, Width and Component Clearance rules.

 To give further flexibility when displaying rule violations in the design space, the two violation display types - violation details (custom violation graphics) and violation overlay - have separate associated system colors.
 This allows you to differentiate between the two using different, distinct colors.
 Color assignment is performed in the System Colors section on the Layers & Colors tab of the View Configuration panel: